SadhanaDas/SadhanaDas/README.md

 ### Hi there 👋, I'm Sadhana !

-In becoming of a Full Stack Developer.
+I'm in a journey in becoming a Full Stack Developer.
 My specialties lies in Java, DBMS and Spring boot.
 I use Eclipse IDE for my backend development and for the frontend development React JS is my first option.
 In constructing, the frontend counterpart, I have used ExtJS6 as well as HTML-CSS-JavaScript.
 OOPs projects are my all time favorites.

 <!--